xlazarg/Triage2Elastic/README.md

 # Triage2Elastic

-**Triage2Elastic** is a Docker-based tool that automates the processing of triage collections from Windows, Linux, and macOS systems.
+**Triage2Elastic** is a Docker-based tool that automates the processing of triage images from Windows, Linux, and macOS systems.
 It uses Plaso (`log2timeline.py`) to generate supertimelines from forensic artifacts and exports them directly to Elasticsearch.

 For collecting triage data, it is recommended to use KAPE (Windows only) or CyLR (which also supports Linux and macOS).